rod-trent/Copilot-for-Security/Prompts/Promptbooks/Suspicious_Script.md

 # Suspicious script analysis

-Required Plugin(s): -General-
+Required Plugin(s): *General*

-To expose a -Suspicious script analysis- in an environment using Copilot for Security, you could use the following series of prompts:
+To expose a *Suspicious script analysis* in an environment using Copilot for Security, you could use the following series of prompts:

 1. **Supply the script snippit and request information about it**:
    ```